BLSQ/openhexa-notebooks/jupyter/sample_files/legacy/README.md

 ## 🚒 An important note about sensitive data

-At this stage, the OpenHexa platform is not equipped to deal with sensitive data (for example data that contains personal information).
+At this stage, the OpenHEXA platform is not equipped to deal with sensitive data (for example data that contains personal information).

-**Never upload sensitive or personal data on the OpenHexa platform.**
+**Never upload sensitive or personal data on the OpenHEXA platform.**

 ## 💽 File storage

-OpenHexa allows you to store files in 2 different types of storage:
+OpenHEXA allows you to store files in 2 different types of storage:

 1. **Cloud Storage**: buckets shared with your team
-1. A **personal filesystem**: for your personal drafts and temporary data
+2. A **personal filesystem**: for your personal drafts and temporary data

 ### Cloud Storage